Grace Pilot Project in Columbia

 -

 Our Columbia headquarters is a research facility, not a factory.
-When we look to scale this process up for production, it will not be at our Columbia site.

 -